JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 25. Leave the designer open if you plan to continue to the next Exercise.

 ## ✍️ Exercise 3: Build Responsive Galleries

-For this exercise we will start with adding a collection of data which will be used later to show in the galleries before building the actual layout.
+For this exercise, we will start by adding a collection of data which will be used later to show in the galleries before building the actual layout.
+This collection will surface some "test" data for now, which will be replaced with real data from the ERP system in a later exercise.

+1. You should still be in the **Coho Winery Landing Page** from Exercise 2; if not, navigate back to it.
-1. In the **Tree view**, select **App** and then **Formulas** from the App properties dropdown.
+2. In the **Tree view**, select **App** and then **Formulas** from the App properties dropdown.

 2. In the **Formulas**, create a *Named Formula* for the collection **nfcolPurchaseOrders** by setting the formula from [this resource](/Assets/Lab2/PurchaseOrderCollection.md). **Do not overwrite the existing formulas**.